anyuzx/LAMMPS-Template-Tool/README.md

 ## Usage

-The repository contains one template file example and one parameter file example.
+The repository contains one example template file and one example parameter file.
 Let's look at `parameter.txt`

 ```
 # this is a comment line